 Under this criterion, in addition to the filled out work visa form, skilled employees must submit:

-- Contract of employment from German employer (with job details and employment description)
+- Contract of employment from a German employer (with job details and employment description)

 - Passport size photographs (two copies)